E-Resource Center: John Jay College of Criminal Justice: City University of NY

 • Allow for some wait time between asking a question and requesting an answer.
 To make the wait time effective, try to prevent outspoken students from blurting out the answer.

 • Have NNES students initially answer questions that require brief responses.
-This will boost their confidence and encourage their further participation.
+This will boost their confidence and encourage further participation.

 • Divide the class into small groups.
 NNES students will be more likely to voice their ideas in a smaller, less threatening setting.
 Click here for more tips on how to conduct group-work successfully.